k3s-io/k3s-upgrade/README.md

 ```

 The upgrade controller should watch for this plan and execute the upgrade on the labeled nodes.
 For more information about system-upgrade-controller and plan options please visit [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) official repo.

+# Contact
+For bugs, questions, comments, corrections, suggestions, etc., open an issue in
+ [rancher/k3s](//github.com/rancher/k3s/issues) with a title starting with `[k3s-upgrade] `.